pgg1610/data_blog/posts/2025-01-06-small_molecule_resources.md

 New methodology for template generation where extraction of the template is seen as a language generation tasks instead of selecting from a pre-defined template.

 * [Torren-Peraire, Paula, et al. "Models Matter: the impact of single-step retrosynthesis on synthesis planning."
 Digital Discovery 3.3 (2024): 558-572.](https://pubs.rsc.org/en/content/articlelanding/2024/dd/d3dd00252g)

+How the choice of single-step retrosynthesis models affects multi-step synthesis planning in chemistry.
+The authors show that high performance on single-step benchmarks doesn't always mean better synthesis planning, and that single-step models should be evaluated within real multi-step tasks, as the choice of model can significantly impact successful synthesis routes and their diversity

 * [Thakkar, Amol, et al. "Artificial intelligence and automation in computer aided synthesis planning."
 Reaction chemistry & engineering 6.1 (2021): 27-51.](https://pubs.rsc.org/en/content/articlehtml/2021/xx/d0re00340a?casa_token=XlT3Q35wF_QAAAAA:Rcge3W9WUQher8k9zVMPBUQJsCeOskpUZOvQShiCcVZw127BHRFMRrZL0X6Upa9eHD-KMYPBNTaPww)